vtex-apps/io-documentation/docs/en/Recipes/development/creating-custom-apps-on-vtex-io.md

 ### Dependencies

-The `dependencies` field on the manifest accepts IO Apps, with their versions, and its meaning doesn't differ from a `package.json`'s dependencies on a Javascript apps.
+The `dependencies` field on the manifest accepts IO Apps, with their versions, and its semantics looks like a `package.json`'s dependencies on Javascript apps.

-If you app needs to interact with another IO app (like a VTEX API), you need to declare it on `dependencies`.
-There's also some other cases like:
+If your app needs to **interact with another IO app** (like a VTEX API), you need to declare it on `dependencies`.
+The most common cases of dependency are:

 - Using _blocks_ from another app _(example: [vtex.store-theme](https://github.com/vtex-apps/store-theme/blob/fee222b7d337ab35a57eeefe12c27181e9e9e257/store/blocks.jsonc#L12))_
 - Importing React components from another app _(example: [vtex.order-placed](https://github.com/vtex-apps/order-placed/blob/ec6fab76f59ea4eacbea465419c3d026ae26be73/react/BankInvoiceSection.tsx#L3))_